Links on Android Authority may earn us a commission. Learn more.

 Press Enter to begin the installation.
 You’ll see the PowerShell say Performing Streamed Install, followed by a Success message.

-The app is now installed, and will show up in your installed apps in the Start menu.
+The app is now installed and should now show up in the Start menu.

 What Android apps can you get on Windows 11?